zero-net-positive/choza-advance/advance_notes.md

 - nice analysis of benefit and control
 - 4 classes of ownership of companies, defined by the patrons of the firm:
 	- Supplier-owned
-	- Consumer
+	- Customer-owned
-	- Employees
+	- Employee-owned
-	- Investors
+	- Investor-owned
 - case studies of businesses in different industries, where are types of companies most successful?
 - biggest indicator of success is whether cost of decision-making is low
-- when stakeholders have a bunch of different opinions, cost of decision making is so high that it'sv ery difficult to be successful.
+- when stakeholders have a bunch of different opinions, cost of decision making is so high that it's very difficult to be successful.
-- eg. law firms as partnerships are basically employee-owned.
+- eg. law firms as partnerships are basically employee-owned, as most everyone does the same work.
 - homogeneity of interests makes cost of decision making low
-- "Success" is defined as market dominance
+- "Success" for Hansmann is defined as market dominance
 	- comment: but efficiency != benefit or success!
 	- the book makes the point more that these are the business that are dominant in the marketplace - not a commentary on whether this is good or bad.
 - Matching four kinds of ownership
 - Employee ownership: Works best when there's only one class of employee
 	- Cost of decision-making has to be low to be successful (Law firms work well)
-	- Age diversity has problems
+	- Age diversity has problems (older workers are more risk averse than younger workers, etc)
 	- Lumber firms work well, because everyone does all the jobs
 	- Homogeneity of interest
-- ESOPs (employee stock ownerhip plans): Fairly big government subsidy, benefit but not control
+- ESOPs (employee stock ownerhip plans): Fairly big government subsidy, gives employees benefit but not control
-- Employee-governance (German): Control but not benefit
+- Co-Determination (German): Control but not benefit - employees have seats on the board, but don't get financial benefits
 - Electricity: Mostly consumer-owned (in rural), rarely consumer owned in urban
-- Marketing Coop: Supplier Owned
+- Marketing Coop, like Oceanspray (cranberries) or Land O'Lakes (dairy): Supplier Owned
 - comment: supervotes are an example of control separated from financial benefit
 - comment: a new potential category of control would be algorithmic - prediction markets, crowdsourcing, etc.
 	- though in this case we have outsourced the data collection but not necessarily control?